TAI-Medical-Lab/PET-CT-segmentation/README.md

-# Federated Multi-institutional Tumor Segmentation on Multimodal PET-CT Images
+## Federated Multi-institutional Tumor Segmentation on Multimodal PET-CT Images
-sh headfl.sh

 # Project Overview
 In the domain of AI-driven medical image analysis, our work underscores the pivotal role of multimodal data, particularly in the context of PET-CT imaging.
 Through FedPT, we have showcased how the integration of PET and CT information, coupled with privacy-preserving federated learning, can significantly enhance diagnostic accuracy and inform clinical decision-making processes.
 This project opens avenues for further advancements in automated tumor segmentation and paves the way for more robust, privacy-aware AI solutions in healthcare.
 # Solution: FedPT